getlago/lago-docs/docs/guide/05_plans/plan-model.md

 Note that this toggle only affects the base amount of the Plan.
 Additional charges for per-usage Billable metrics **are always paid in arrears because they are linked to a past consumption of your customers.**
 :::

-## The trial period (optional)
+## Trial period (optional)
-You can decide to apply a `Trial period` for a Plan.
-This means your customers can test the Plan without being charged for a certain number of days.
-This is optional and if the value is null, the Plan holds 0 day of trial.

-Note  that the trial period **can only be specified in days**.
-A pro-rata is applied to the Plan regarding the number of days offered.

-:::caution
+You may define a trial period for your plan.
+A trial period is defined as a number days that are not charged to the customer.

+Consider the following example:

+>You create a monthly plan of $50 that needs to be paid in advance, with a trial period of 5 days.
+>
+>If the customer's subscription starts on April 1st, then Lago will immediately issue an invoice for the period April 6th to April 30th.
+>
+>Therefore, on April 1st, the system will issue an invoice of $50 x 25 days due / 30 days in April = $41.67.

+The trial period applies to the base amount of the plan.
+Usage-based charges incurred during the trial period remain payable by the customer.

+:::info
-A trial period can only be applied to the first subscribed Plan.
-In case of an upgrade or downgrade, the trial period of the new Plan **is not applied**.
+The trial period **only applies to the first plan** associated with the subscription.
+In case of an upgrade or a downgrade, the trial period of the new plan does not apply.
 :::

 ## Pro-ratas based on subscription date